waquas9248/Indoor-OCR/README.md

 # Indoor-OCR

 ## Intro
-Custom OCR for a specific use-case : entity recognition in building environments, referenced by an indoor navigation mobile app.
+Custom OCR neural network pipeline for a specific use-case : entity recognition in building environments, referenced by an indoor navigation mobile app.

 For local download and inference suited for hardware specs found on most pervasive mobile devices worldwide.

 ## Need for such indoor navigation application